tsuru/tsuru/docs/apps/client/usage.rst

 Client usage
 ++++++++++++

-After installing the server, build the cmd/main.go file with the name you wish, and add it to your $PATH.
-Here we'll call it `tsuru`.
-Then you must set the target with your server url, like:
+After :doc:`installing the tsuru client </install/client>`, you must set the target with the tsuru server URL, something like:

 Setting a target
 ================